trandinhlam/MyPianoApp/README.md

   + Refactor code for convention implementation
   + Apply TailwindCSS for fast CSS custom
   + Using mp3/m4a file instead of .wav file to reduce storage size

-  + Apply Google Analytics to analyze website performance
+  - [x] Apply Google Analytics to analyze website performance

+  + Test the feature of the app with Cypress/Playwright